 The COVID-19 pandemic has prompted a reevaluation of what makes indoor environments safe for living and working.

 While all occupied spaces are of concern, in particular, office environments have become a focus because of their potential for spreading viruses.
-Office workers come together during business hours, often working in close proximity, and then separate during off hours.
-During off hours the workers see their family, friends, fellow commuters, and so forth, potentially coming into contact with contagious that they bring back to the office.
+Office workers come together during business hours, often working in close proximity, and then separate during off-hours.
+During off-hours the workers see their family, friends, fellow commuters, and so forth, potentially coming into contact with contagions that they bring back to the office.

 The result is an office environment with the possibility of sharing viruses.